-Keeping this philosophy in view the Realtooth organization, apart from catering specialized dental needs of patients, is looking forward to build this centre as an oral medicine practice dedicated to meeting the unique dental and oral health needs of patients battling cancer.
+Keeping this philosophy in practice the Realtooth Dental Clinic, apart from catering specialized dental needs of patients, is looking forward to build its centers as an oral medicine practice dedicated to meeting the unique dental and oral health needs of patients battling cancer in Lucknow.

 - Assessment of mouth and teeth before radiation therapy and chemotherapy

 - Preparation of mouth before radiation therapy

 - Preparation of complex oral devices to aid radiation therapy treatment

 - Management of mouth and associate during and after radiation therapy and chemotherapy

 - Preparation of prosthesis, which may be required as a result of surgery, radiation therapy or chemotherapy to the head and neck region